JasonKuang05/SQL/README.md

 # Background
 This project started from a need to make smarter career decisions in the data analytics field.
 I wanted to identify which roles pay the most and what skills drive those salaries, so others can navigate the job market more strategically.

-Data hails from my [SQL Course](https://lukebarousse.com/sql).
-It's packed with insights on job titles, salaries, locations, and essential skills.

-### The questions I wanted to answer through my SQL queries were:

-1. What are the top-paying data analyst jobs?
+1. Which data analyst jobs offer the highest pay?
-2. What skills are required for these top-paying jobs?
+2. What technical skills do those top-paying positions require?
-3. What skills are most in demand for data analysts?
+3. Which skills appear most frequently in data analyst job listings?
-4. Which skills are associated with higher salaries?
+4. What skills correlate with the highest average salaries?
-5. What are the most optimal skills to learn?
+5. Which skills offer the best balance of demand and earning potential?

 # Tools I Used
-For my deep dive into the data analyst job market, I harnessed the power of several key tools:
+To thoroughly investigate the data analyst job market, I relied on several powerful tools:

-- **SQL:** The backbone of my analysis, allowing me to query the database and unearth critical insights.
+- **SQL:** The foundation of my analysis, enabling me to extract meaningful insights from the database.
-- **PostgreSQL:** The chosen database management system, ideal for handling the job posting data.
+- **PostgreSQL:** My database system of choice, well-suited for managing and querying job posting data.
-- **Visual Studio Code:** My go-to for database management and executing SQL queries.
+- **Visual Studio Code:** My primary environment for database management and running SQL scripts.
-- **Git & GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.
+- **Git & GitHub:** Essential for version control, sharing my work, and facilitating collaboration.

 # The Analysis
-Each query for this project aimed at investigating specific aspects of the data analyst job market.
-Here’s how I approached each question:
+Each query in this project was designed to explore a different aspect of the data analyst job market.
+Here's my approach to each question:

-### 1. Top Paying Data Analyst Jobs
+### 1. Highest-Paying Data Analyst Jobs
-To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
-This query highlights the high paying opportunities in the field.
+To uncover the most lucrative roles, I filtered for data analyst positions with known annual salaries and a remote work location.
+This query highlights the top-paying opportunities currently available.

 ```sql
 SELECT